Ad

 • Christmas (December 25)

-What languages are spoken in Québec maritime?
+What languages are spoken?
 Can I be served in English?

-Although Québec's official language is French, English is widely used.
-In fact, some villages in Québec maritime are mostly English-speaking.
-You will be welcomed in English in most businesses in Québec maritime.
+Although French is Québec’s official language, English is widely used.
+In fact, some villages in the maritime regions of Québec are mostly English-speaking.
+You will be welcomed in English in most businesses in the maritime regions of Québec.

-If you speak French, you can appreciate the variety of local accents, which change from region to region and even from one village to the next.
+If you speak French, you can enjoy the variety of local accents, which change from region to region and even from one village to the next.

 Here are a few French words and expressions: